ahrm/sioyek-documentation/docs/source/usage.rst

 - Press :code:`<Ctrl o>` to open an embedded file system browser. (:code:`open_document_embedded` command)
 - Press :code:`<Ctrl Shift o>` to open an embedded file system browser rooted in the current document folder. (:code:`open_document_embedded_from_current_path` command)
 - You can also drag files into sioyek window to open them.
+- You can presss :code:`delete` in the list of recently opened files to remove a file from the list (doesn't remove the file on the filesystem).

 Basic Movement